 I am an organizational and economic sociologist who studies how interactions and social psychological processes shape outcomes for groups, organizations, and markets.
 Much of my existing work uses data from development organizations and small-scale entrepreneurs in emerging markets.
 My newer projects examine the effects of social psychological processes on economic behaviors in both developing and advanced economies.
 I often mix methods, using ethnography and interviews to understand mechanisms on the ground, and then analyze large-scale databases to track aggregate effects.

 Doering, Laura, Jan Doering, and András Tilcsik.
-2023.
-“Uncertainty in Perceptions of Gender Discrimination: Responding to Ambiguous Incidents at Work.”
-Forthcoming in Sociological Science.
+2023. “'Was it Me or Was it Gender Discrimination?'
+How Women Respond to Ambiguous Incidents at Work.”
+Sociological Science 10:501-33.
+(Equal authorship)

 Doering, Laura, and Tyler Wry.
 2022.
 “The Challenges of Supporting Necessity Entrepreneurs: Understanding Loan Officer Exit in Microfinance.”
 Journal of Business Venturing 37(2):106189.

 Doering, Laura & Amandine Ody-Brasier.
 2021.
 "Time and Punishment: How Individuals Respond to Sanctions in Voluntary Associations."
 American Journal of Sociology 127(2):441–91.